w3c/wcag-act-rules/content/rules/ucwvc8/proposed.md

 ```

 #### Failed Example 5

+<a class="example-link" title="Failed Example 5" href="/content-assets/wcag-act-rules/testcases/ucwvc8/864ccfb9bdb2c7f797602c5e4f25d1a0ad2aad7c.html">Open in a new tab</a>

 This page has a `lang` attribute value of `nl` (Dutch), which does not match the [default language of the page][default page language].
 The default language is English because the accessible name of the `img` element is English.
 The `lang` attribute on the `p` element is effectively ignored.